 Budget for this scenario: 0 CHF.

 The Lake Zurich Promenade is one of the most beautiful free activities.
-The path from Bellevue to Zurichhorn offers views of the lake and the Alps and takes about 2–3 hours.
+The walk from Bellevue to Zürichhorn offers views of the lake and the Alps and takes about 2–3 hours.

-Alternatively: The Uetliberg Trail starts directly in the city and offers panoramic views over Zurich and the surrounding landscape.
-Accessible by train (short-haul ticket approx. 2.50 CHF).
+Alternatively: The Uetliberg path starts directly in the city and offers panoramic views over Zurich and the surrounding landscape.
+Reachable by train (short-haul ticket approx. 2.50 CHF).

 Budget: 0–5 CHF for public transport.

-Scenario 3: River Baths and Free Swimming Areas
+Scenario 3: River Baths and Free Lakeside Areas

-Zurich's river baths are completely free.
-The Flussbad Oberer Letten and Untere Letten offer free showers, toilets, and sunbathing lawns.
+The river baths in Zurich are completely free.
+The Oberer Letten river bath and Unterer Letten offer free showers, toilets, and sunbathing areas.
 Ideal for refreshment and relaxation in summer.

-The Chinese Garden on Lake Zurich (Bellerivestrasse 138) is a beautiful, free excursion destination with pavilions, bridges, and ponds – a gift from the partner city Kunming.
+The Chinese Garden at Lake Zurich (Bellerivestrasse 138) is a beautiful, free destination with pavilions, bridges, and ponds – a gift from the partner city of Kunming.

 Budget: 0 CHF.